wp-plugins/galleria-javascript-gallery3-slideshow/readme.txt

 == Frequently Asked Questions ==

+= What does this slideshow looklike? =

+http://www.gregwhitehead.us/celtic/ shows the http://www.gregwhitehead.us/g3/index.php/Celtic gallery in a slideshow.

 = Where can I get answers to questions? =

 You can email greg@billiardgreg.com to receive answers or go to http://www.gregwhitehead.us/wordpress-plugins/galleria-javascript-gallery3-slideshow/